Models of Jacobians of curves: Introduction

 The logarithmic Picard group is a group, is log smooth and proper over $S$, and on the locus $U$ of $S$ where the log structure is trivial it coincides with the ordinary Picard group $\Pic_{X_U}$.
 Furthermore, logarithmic line bundles have a natural notion of degree, extending the notion of degree for ordinary line bundles, and $\Logpic_{X/S}$ splits into connected components according to degree.
 Thus, the \textit{logarithmic Jacobian} $\Logpic^0_{X/S}$ provides a ``best possible" extension of the Jacobian $\Pic^0_{X_U/U}$.
 The caveat is that the logarithmic Jacobian is a sheaf on the category of log schemes, not schemes, and it is in general not algebraic -- i.e., it is not representable by an algebraic space with a log structure.
 In fact, it is ``log algebraic", that is, it satisfies the analogous properties that algebraic spaces enjoy, but only in the category of log schemes; for instance, it has a logarithmically \'etale cover by a log scheme.
 See \ref{ex:tate_curve} for the case of the Tate curve.

 Nevertheless, properness of $\Logpic^0_{X/S}$ suggests that it is close to a N\'eron model for $\Pic^0_{X_U/U}$.
-For example, in the simplest case when $S$ is a trait, the valuative criterion tells us that every line bundle $L$ on $X_U$ extends uniquely to a log line bundle on $X$.
-In fact, this ``limit bundle'' is simply the pushforward $j_*L$ along the inclusion $j\colon X_U\into X$.
-Remarkably, the description of the limit goes through whenever $S$ is a log regular scheme, showing that the logarithmic jacobian satisfies the logarithmic version of the N\'eron mapping property:
+For example, in the simplest case when $S$ is a trait\footnote{The spectrum of a discrete valuation ring. }, the valuative criterion tells us that every line bundle $L$ on $X_U$ extends uniquely to a log line bundle on $X$.
+In fact, this ``limit bundle'' is simply the pushforward $j_*L^\times$ of the $\ca O^\times$-torsor associated to $L$ along the inclusion $j\colon X_U\into X$.
+Remarkably, the description of the limit goes through whenever $S$ is a log regular scheme, showing that the logarithmic Jacobian satisfies the logarithmic version of the N\'eron mapping property:

 \begin{theorem}[\ref{thm:Neron}] Let $S$ be a log regular scheme.
 Then $\Logpic^0_{X/S}$ satisfies the N\'eron mapping property for log smooth morphisms. \end{theorem}